How to navigate the social networking scene in your modern shared office space.

 People are getting job opportunities through not just LinkedIn, but Facebook and even Tinder nowadays.
 If you’re on the market for a new job, or are a freelancer looking for some new clients, don’t be shy when it comes to marketing your skillset.

-Graphic designers and photographers in our coworking space have landed gigs through Instagram more than resume blasting and job applications.
+Graphic designers and photographers in our Long Island coworking space have landed gigs through Instagram more than resume blasting and job applications.
 Within your coworking office, don’t be shy in flaunting your professional abilities where appropriate, and on the same token, take a look at the work of your fellow members.
 Coworking spaces are hubs of collaboration – keep a keen eye on ways you and another coworker could work together somehow.
 The possibilities really are endless.

 How to say no to certain connections